Questions:

 Now it looks very promising!
 But let’s add some output that helps us identify

 which count goes with which name (think about if we made this a script).
-So we hit the up arrow and edit the command by adding echo $sis:;
+So we hit the up arrow and edit the command by adding echo $sis:; like this:

 $ for sis in Jo Meg Beth Amy; do echo $sis:; grep $sis LittleWomen.txt | wc -l; done